RosettaCommons/documentation/rosetta_basics/score-types.md

 dslf_ss_dih                                dihedral score in current disulfide (Replaced by dslf_fa13.) dslf_ca_dih                                ca dihedral score in current disulfide (Replaced by dslf_fa13.)
 ```

+The score12 energy function can be used in current Rosetta versions, but the option <code> -restore_pre_talaris_2013_behavior must be passed.